St. Regis Paper Company

 Cass Lake, Cass County, Minnesota

 The Leech Lake Band of Ojibwe, the Minnesota Department of Health, and the federal Agency for Toxic Substances and Disease Registry have completed a series of reports that focus on health impacts associated with environmental exposures to contamination from the St. Regis Superfund site.
 Each report addresses a specific environmental medium (soil, sediment, water, and fish) or community health concerns.
-The reports completed to date are available from the links below, along with summary information sheets.
+The reports completed to date are available from the links below.